weatherlink/v2-api/_pages/index.md

 <h4>Beta Test:</h4>
 <p>The WeatherLink v2 API is currently in a beta test phase.
 The API currently has the following limitations:</p>
 <ul>
-  <li>API Keys are available upon request, please submit your request through the <a href="https://gitter.im/WeatherLink/v2-api">developer support chat room</a>.</li>
+  <li>You cannot create your own v2 API Keys at this time, but API Keys are available upon request.
+Please submit your request through the <a href="https://gitter.im/WeatherLink/v2-api">developer support chat room</a> and be sure to include the WeatherLink account username that the API Key will belong to.</li>
   <li>
     Weather observation data is currently only supported for:
     <ul>